 The presentation will review key concepts of eating insects (entomophagy) or using insects to treat our organic waste (entotechnology) more sustainably to reduce the environmental footprint of meat and fish farming.
 Commonly eaten insects or those able to treat organic waste will be presented.

-Following the interactive presentation, participants will learn how to build their own mealworm farm, to farm insects that can be eaten or fed to pets, while taking care of some common kitchen scraps.
+Following the interactive presentation, participants will learn how to build their own meal worm farm, to farm insects that can be eaten or fed to pets or livestock, while taking care of some common kitchen scraps.
 We will also have some samples to be tried!